-Travel blogging is arguably one of the most misrepresented careers out there, including by bloggers themselves.
+Travel blogging is one of the most misrepresented careers out there – including by bloggers themselves.
 By nature we tend to

-hold death grip the most far-flung, dreamy aspects of a job that isn’t our own.
-And that’s exactly what’s happened with blogging.
+hold death-grip dreamy aspects of jobs we know nothing about.
+And that's exactly what's happened with blogging.

 I've received approximately a bajillion e-mails (give or take) asking how to create a blog, and how to earn money doing so.
 Today I'm finally going to walk you through how to start a travel blog for leisure or possibly a living.
 Sit tight – this may take awhile – here's the basic how-to's of running your own profitable travel blog (without selling out)!